When considering life insurance, the right term for you depends on:

 Which term should Christine and James buy?

-It comes down to how confident they feel that if one of them were gone 15 years from now (say the day after the life insurance term ended), there’d be enough financial resources to support their child for another 3 years, and ensure the comfortable retirement of a surviving spouse.
+It comes down to how confident they feel that if one of them were gone 20 years from now (say the day after the life insurance term ended), there’d be enough financial resources to support their youngest child for another year, and ensure the comfortable retirement of a surviving spouse.

 Our interactive Life Insurance Guide asks you a few simple questions and runs this analysis for you!